mdsol/mauth-client-dotnet/README.md

         // The following can be either a path to the key file or the contents of the file itself PrivateKey = "ClientPrivateKey.pem",

-        // With 4.0.0 version, V2 protocol is supported
+        // when ready to disable authentication of V1 protocol else default is false
-        MAuthVersion = (MAuthVersion.MWSV2 || MAuthVersion.MWS)
+		//signs with both V1 and V2.

-        // when ready to disable authentication of V1 protococl DisableV1 = true
+        DisableV1 = true
     });